Simhyeon/r4d/docs/macro_syntax.md

 ```

 One important feature of trim output attribute is that it **converts empty
 string into None**.
-You can refer detailed logics in a
+You can refer why such feature is special in a
 [doc](./newline_rules.md)

 Therefore following example works